John Landseer: Birth

 Landseer was born in Lincoln in 1769, according to Cosmo Monkhouse, or in London in 1761, according to his son Edwin's biographer, F.G.
 Stephens.
 However, according to the England and Wales Christening Index 1530–1980, he was born on 23 January 1765 and baptised on 3 February 1765 at Westminster.
-The inscription on the memorial above the family grave in Highgate Cemetery, erected 24 years after his death by his surviving children, states that he died in his 90th year, which suggests that he was born 1762 or 1763.
+The inscription on the memorial above the family grave in Highgate Cemetery, erected 24 years after his death by his surviving children, states that he died in his 90th year, which suggests that he was born in 1762 or 1763.

 Career

 The son of a jeweller, he was apprenticed to the engraver William Byrne.
-As a 16-year-old apprentice he contributed the frame surrounding a Byrne engraving for the frontispiece of Antiquities of Great Britain: Vol. I., in 1785, a work published in 1786.
+As a 16-year-old apprentice, he contributed the frame surrounding a Byrne engraving for the frontispiece of Antiquities of Great Britain: Vol. I., in 1785, a work published in 1786.